troppes/washsite/backend/README.md

 | PUT  | UPDATE  |
 | DELETE | DELETE |

-## Routes
+### API-Documentation for the routes

-A full documentation of all routes can be found under: COMING SOON.
+The documentation for the Backend-API can be found at [https://troppes.github.io/washtrak/](https://troppes.github.io/washtrak/).

+### Insomnia

+The Insomnia folder in the root directory contains a document to test out all routes of the backend.

 ## Token Expiry